learning-zone/javascript-basics/README.md

 ## Q. What is CSRF, how does it differ from XSS, and how do you prevent it?

-**CSRF (Cross-Site Request Forgery)** tricks a victim's browser into sending an authenticated request to a target site without the victim's knowledge.
-Unlike XSS (which executes code *on* the target site), CSRF abuses the browser's automatic cookie-sending behaviour — the browser attaches cookies to every request to the matching domain, regardless of which page initiated the request.
+**CSRF (Cross-Site Request Forgery)** tricks a victim\'s browser into sending an authenticated request to a target site without the victim\'s knowledge.
+Unlike XSS (which executes code *on* the target site), CSRF abuses the browser\'s automatic cookie-sending behaviour — the browser attaches cookies to every request to the matching domain, regardless of which page initiated the request.

 **Attack flow:**
 1. Victim is logged into `bank.example.com` (session cookie set).
 2. Victim visits `evil.com`, which contains `<img src="https://bank.example.com/transfer?to=attacker&amount=1000">`.
-3. Browser sends a GET request to `bank.example.com` with the victim's session cookie — the bank processes the transfer.
+3. Browser sends a GET request to `bank.example.com` with the victim\'s session cookie — the bank processes the transfer.

 **Prevention strategies:**